 - Improves blood circulation

 Common Names: Altamisa, Bachelor’s Buttons, Chrysanthème Matricaire, Chrysanthemum parthenium, Chrysanthemum praealtum, Featherfew, Featherfoil, Flirtwort Midsummer Daisy, Grande Camomille, Partenelle, Santa Maria

-This flowering plant of the daisy family is also called bachelor’s button and is a preventative against a migraine.
+These medicinal flowering plants of the daisy family are also called the bachelor’s button and are a preventative against a migraine.
 You can either grow your feverfew or buy dried capsules, tablets, or tinctures from a store.
 You can even dry the leaves at home; the result remains as potent as fresh leaves.

 - May ease menstrual cramps